AP2 Mandate Model

 What AP2 Solves

-AP2's answer is the mandate — a tamper-proof, cryptographically signed digital contract used with W3C Verifiable Digital Credentials to carry user intent and authorization into payment execution and dispute evidence.
-Every payment has a cryptographic paper trail from user intent all the way to on-chain settlement.
-Disputes, compliance, liability — all answerable from the chain.
+AP2's answer is the mandate, a cryptographically signed contract using W3C Verifiable Digital Credentials to carry user intent into payment execution.
+Every payment gets a paper trail from user intent to on-chain settlement.
+Disputes, compliance, liability, all answerable from the chain.

 The Three Mandate Types